Program Overview

 Delivered Virtually

-Most fellows report wthin the first month, how their fellowship has begun to enhance their day to day practice.
+Within the first month, most fellows are already commenting on how their fellowship has begun to enhance their day to day practices.

 Exceptional Flexibility